Cognosante/synthea/README.md

 ### Installation

 **System Requirements:**
-Synthea requires Ruby 2.1.0 or above.
+Synthea requires Ruby 2.1.0 or above (but < 2.4 due to nokogiri).

 To clone the Synthea repo and install the necessary gems:
 ```